Gluay88/ChatWithMeGPT/README.md

 - npm i dotenv openai (load .env file - and api we work with)
 - in package.json change how we start the app..

+- Warning: If your .env is already part of your Git repository, adding it to .gitignore will not remove it.
+In this case, you’ll also need to tell Git to stop tracking .env, which you can do with
+  `git rm --cached .env`

 ```
 "scripts": {
     "dev": "node script.js"